LIVE: Padres-Dodgers NL Division Series Game 1 (FS1)

 Padres: RHP (14-11, 3.47 ERA)

-The Padres haven’t formally tabbed Cease for Game 1, but he was slated to start Game 3 of the Wild Card Series against Atlanta (which never happened).
-Cease was mostly sharp down the stretch, posting a 2.97 ERA and a 0.96 WHIP in September.
+Cease was slated to start Game 3 of the Wild Card Series against Atlanta (which never happened).
+He was mostly sharp down the stretch, posting a 2.97 ERA and a 0.96 WHIP in September.
 His final regular-season start came in L.A., where he allowed three runs over five innings.

 What are the starting lineups?